vitaly-t/pg-promise/jsdoc/README.md

 * `dc` = Database Context - optional parameter (see [Database] constructor).

 Object `db` represents the [Database] protocol with lazy connection, i.e. only the actual query methods acquire and release the connection automatically.
-Therefore you should create only one global/shared `db` object per connection details.
+Therefore, you should create only one global/shared `db` object per connection details.

 It is best to initialize the library and create [Database] in its own module, see [Where should I initialize pg-promise].